marsbard/grua/README.md

 ```
 In the above example, if [volumepath](#global-volumepath) is set to its default value, the first volume,
 `/data` in the container, will be located at  `/var/lib/grua/volumes/alf/repo/data` on the host, while
-the second volume, `/tmp` on the container will be mapped to the `/tmp` directory of the host.
+the second volume, `/tmp` in the container will be mapped to the `/tmp` directory of the host.

 * <a name="attrs-stack-ports">__ports__ (list)</a>